504 plan

 Phonological loop

-An essential part of working memory that allows one to temporarily store and manipulate verbal information.
+The phonological loop is an essential part of working memory that allows a person to temporarily store and manipulate verbal information.

 Phonological working memory

-Working memory that allows for processing sounds and then doing something with those sounds such as successfully blending them together to create a word.
+Phonological working memory involves processing and storing sounds long enough to do something with them, such as successfully blending them together to create a word.

 Positive feedback

-Instructional information that a teacher provides a student to indicate specifically what the student did correctly and should continue doing to support his/her reading (e.g., “You did a nice job using the features of the syllables to figure out that the vowel is pronounced with its short sound in the word ‘cap’ and its long sound in the word ‘cape.’”)
+Positive feedback is instructional information that a teacher provides a student to indicate specifically what the student did correctly and should continue doing to support their reading (e.g., “You did a nice job using the features of the syllables to figure out that the vowel is pronounced with its short sound in the word ‘cap’ and its long sound in the word ‘cape.’”)

 Pragmatic language